Colostrum and the Immune System

 Another study conducted in 2002 found that 14 adults with colitis - inflammation of the lining of the colon - experienced a larger reduction in their disease symptoms when taking bovine colostrum enemas in conjunction with their regular medications, versus medication alone.11

-Other research has found bovine colostrum to be helpful in treating diarrhea and gastrointestinal infections.
+Other research has found bovine colostrum benefits to be helpful in treating diarrhea and gastrointestinal infections.

 Note that, although bovine colostrum supplements can be very helpful in boosting healthy immunity, you shouldn’t take them if you have an allergy or intolerance to dairy products.